uzairdeveloper223/flux-studio/README.md

 - Generation at 768x1024 takes roughly 30-60 seconds per image on a T4.
 - Models are ~14 GB total.
 On a fresh session they must be re-downloaded, which takes a few minutes.
-- Sessions idle-disconnect after about 90 minutes of inactivity (Colab) or when quota runs out (Kaggle).
+- Sessions idle-disconnect after about 90 minutes of inactivity (Colab).
+On Kaggle, sessions are often instantly killed by their aggressive anti-tunneling bots as soon as the Cloudflare link is opened.

 ## Author